h34tnet/enrico/README.md

 ### What is this?

 Weekend project - I was bored.
-I don't really know anything about VMs, compilers, interpreters, etc.
+I don't really know anything about VMs, compilers, interpreters, etc., but working on this and exploring my own ideas how it "could work" is quite satisfying.

 ### Why "Enrico"?